peroxidee/ariadne/README.md

 anyways .. . . . .

 i have yet 2 implement the spreading capabilites or run it but we'll seeee

+girl this is so hard . ge tme out of here gigrl... please.e